rahul-vashishtha/sticky-todo/README.md

 ## How to download

 You can download the latest binaries for Windows or Debian Linux from the releases page.

+## Platform Supported

+- **Windows:** Windows 7 & above.

+- **Linux:** Debian/Ubuntu Flavors based on Ubuntu 18.04 & above.
+(Currently, Debian releases are provided.
+For other Linux distros with minimum GCC v7, you can create your own build).

+- **Mac:** Application supports Mac OS Yosemite & above.
+(You can contribute to provide Mac release :))

 #### Note for Developers: